itsnice2/itsnice2/README.md

 - 👋 Hi, I’m @itsnice2
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and DevOps
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning databases, c# and python ...
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me:
-- 📫 How to reach me: just e-mail me, and hope i read it :D
+  - just e-mail me, and hope i read it :D